 The 15 simple steps that comprise the Kids’ Skills method show us how to convert problems into skills.
 These practical steps create dynamic and playful partnerships between carers and children.
 This method invites children to become active participants in skill-building and solution-finding.

 So nab this book which is buzzing with ideas, stories and suggestions.
 Be prepared for refreshing and fun ways that children can adults can come together to convert problems into skills!

 Kids’ Skills is a great resource for parents and in the tool kits of primary and pre-school teachers, early childhood workers, psychologists and parent support workers.

-A digital version of this product is available through Myconnect (Campion Books).
+An e-book version of this product is available through Myconnect (Campion Books).
 For more information click here.

 Kids’ Skills – Kindle version

 Downloadable PDF – Kids’ Skills Skills Book A pamphlet-style workbook for children.
 Designed as a companion resource for parents and teachers using the Kids’ Skills method, the workbook steps children through the process of developing, practising and celebrating their new skill.

 Kids’ Skills In Action – A collection of stories where Kid’s Skills approach has been applied.

 Stories and Reviews

 George Strong, ‘Book review: Kids’ Skills: Playful and Practical Solution-Finding With Children,’ Australian and New Zealand Journal of Family Therapy, vol. 28, no. 1 (2007), p.
 56.